genevaers/Workbench/database/db2/README.md

 For a new environment run these job in the following sequence.
 DO NOT use this when replicating an existing environment.

 <pre>
-DRPALL      - drop existing database schema if it exists BLDDB01     - create database, C_*, E_* and X_* tables
+DROPALL     - drop existing database schema if it exists BLDDB01     - create database, C_*, E_* and X_* tables
 BLDDB03     - create Logic Table/LOB column and indexes
 BLDDB02     - create C_*, E_* and X_* indexes